bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_pandas.png

 It's simple to use Pandas in order to export your array as well.
-If you are new to NumPy, you may want to  create a pandas dataframe from the values in your array and then write the data frame to a CSV file with pandas.
+If you are new to NumPy, you may want to  create a Pandas dataframe from the values in your array and then write the data frame to a CSV file with Pandas.

 If you created this array "a"